 10. Funeral Insurance

-It’s not something people often plan for, after all, most people have no idea when they’re going to die, they only know it will be some day, so paying out a monthly premium for funeral costs seems overly cautious.
-Yet, the average cost of a funeral is thousands of dollars, and not something we normally save towards.
-However, there are some people who could still benefit, such as the infirm and elderly.
-Those who know their time to move on is not far away will be comforted in the fact their funeral costs will be covered when the times comes.
+It’s not something people often plan for, after all, most people have no idea when they’re going to die, they only know it will be someday, so paying out a monthly premium for funeral costs seems overly cautious.
+Yet, the average cost of a funeral is thousands of dollars and not something we normally save towards.
+However, some people could still benefit, such as the infirm and elderly.
+Those who know their time to move on is not far away will be comforted in the fact their funeral costs will be covered when the time comes.

 Don’t Forget to Read the Fine Print